AngusG/angusg.github.io/_posts/2016-11-25-practical-guide-technical-writing-engineering.markdown

 *Knowledge of control theory is not assumed, but systems concepts like position, velocity, and acceleration are fair game.*

-+ The set of weights {% latex %} \rho_1 {% endlatex %} resulted in 30\% less suspension deflection than {% latex %} \rho_2 {% endlatex %}
++ The set of weights {% latex %} \rho_1 {% endlatex %} resulted in 30% less suspension deflection than {% latex %} \rho_2 {% endlatex %}

-+ The maximum velocity occurs at t = x, halfway to the maximum suspension deflection \dots
++ The maximum velocity occurs at t = x, halfway to the maximum suspension deflection ...

-+ The maxium acceleration occurs at t=0, the instant the step is applied, and gradually decreases until \dots
++ The maxium acceleration occurs at t=0, the instant the step is applied, and gradually decreases until ...

 # Conclusion

-\emph{Try to find a clever way to avoid a boring boilerplate ending that begins with "In summary" or "To conclude".
+*Try to find a clever way to avoid a boring boilerplate ending that begins with "In summary" or "To conclude".
 The Conclusion is not for leftovers, i.e things you couldn't fit into the discussion.
 You shouldn't need to reference figures nor equations.
 You are trying to take a step back, see the big picture, and make sense of what was found in the Results section.
-What were the most important findings, and why do they matter to your audience?}
+What were the most important findings, and why do they matter to your audience?*

 __ENGG*4420__

 + Both passive and semi-active suspension systems were implemented in LabVIEW, and evaluated against the road disturbances from the formal design specifications.
-It was found that a semi-active system suppressed un-desireable transient behaviour, reducing peak vertical acceleration by 50\%, and settling time by 70\%, for step input.
-There was however, little benefit to the variable damper under steady state harmonic inputs which is analogous to driving at constant speed on a washboard road surface \dots
+It was found that a semi-active system suppressed un-desireable transient behaviour, reducing peak vertical acceleration by 50%, and settling time by 70%, for step input.
+There was however, little benefit to the variable damper under steady state harmonic inputs which is analogous to driving at constant speed on a washboard road surface ...

 + It was found that, among two sets of weights that penalized various performance characteristics in the LQR objective function, the set that more heavily penalized X resulted in Y.